Chilanguiux/nuke_tools/review_export_tool/README.md

 - PySide2 and PySide6 fallback

 # Credits
-Created by **Erik Elizalde** – inspired by real production review workflows and adapted for learning environments.
+Created by **Erik E.** – inspired by real production review workflows and adapted for learning environments.